-The first two actions are illustrated in the screeshot below.
-The first input, "I want a coffee mug", would make a good additional example input for the "Can I have a coffee mug" class trigger.
+The first two actions are illustrated in the screenshot below.
+The first input, "I want a coffee mug", would make a good additional example input for the "Can I have a coffee mug" class.
 We should thus assign it using the "Assign" button.
-The second input, "A cup of coffee please" should be assigned to a different class trigger instead, namely "Can I order a coffee?".
-This can be done by clicking the "Fix" button and then dragging the input to a more appropriate class trigger from the list of all class triggers of our solution, which are shown in the window on the right hand side.
+The second input, "A cup of coffee please" should be assigned to a different class instead, namely "Can I order a coffee?".
+This can be done by clicking the "Fix" button and then dragging the input to a more appropriate class from the list of all classes of our solution, which are shown in the window on the right-hand side.

 Both of these actions and some more can also be accomplished using the menu that appears via right-click on the input:

 Using this menu, you may perform the following actions: